Parsl/parsl/docs/faq.rst

 2. Workers requested are unable to contact the Parsl client due to one or more issues listed below:

-   * Parsl client does not have a public IP (e.g. laptop on wifi) If your network does not provide public IPs, the simple solution is to ssh over to a machine that is public facing.
+   * Parsl client does not have a public IP (e.g. laptop on wifi).
+     If your network does not provide public IPs, the simple solution is to ssh over to a machine that is public facing.
 Machines provisioned from cloud-vendors setup with public IPs are another option.